ForMaLTeC/RifNet2/README.md

 ## Folder GUI

 Here, we provide a user-friendly GUI that allows to use the model and make predictions on PMCT images.
-For further details open the folder and check the README there.
+For further details see here: https://gitlab.uzh.ch/akos.dobay/rif-fracture/-/tree/master/GUI.

 ## Major parts in jupyter notebook Train_val_ribfractures.ipynb